top of page

 Interconnected_compressed.png

-How might reconnecting with what we consume not only reduce the negative impact on others but also improve our own experience and quality of life?
+Consider: How might reconnecting with what you consume not only reduce the negative impact on others but also improve your own experience and quality of life?

 planet.png